Leaf Haters - A Dirty Topic

 November has always been my favorite month in Atlanta.

-Year after year, Buckhead’s backdrop turned into a masterful painting of different hues right before our eyes, every fall.
-And it stayed that way until AFTER Thanksgiving
+Year after year, Buckhead’s November backdrop turns into a beautiful painting of various hues right before our eyes.
+The kind of beauty only God can create.
+Red, orange, gold, plum leaves everywhere!
+And it used to stay that way until after Thanksgiving.

-But over the last several years that painting has become a filthy cloud of dust and exhaust pollution.
+But over the last several years Buckhead's beautiful leaf painting has become a filthy, noisy cloud of dust and exhaust pollution.

-Beautiful leaves that blanket and insulate their fellow, ancient inhabitants for the next season are getting brutally murdered by leaf-haters armed with gas-powered blowers.
+Leaves that blanket and insulate fellow ancient inhabitants are getting murdered by leaf-haters armed with gas-powered blowers.

-Did you know that fallen leaves fertilize?
-Or that they otherwise decompose independent of human intervention?
+Did you know that fallen leaves fertilize soil?
+Or that leaves otherwise decompose independent of human intervention?
 Who knew we could leave leaves alone and they’d magically take care of themselves and help the eco-system while they were at it?

-We are all complicit in the genocide of leaves by leaf-blowers.
-And when leaves aren’t in abundance, the genocide continues…of whatever is on the earth.
-Leaf blowers fire up their weapons year-round in Atlanta.
-They get paid to make noise and exterminate clean air, if nothing else.
+We are all complicit in the genocide of leaves by militant, dirty leaf-blowers.
+Leaf nazis fire up their weapons year-round in Atlanta whether there are leaves on the ground or not.
+Leaf nazis get paid to make noise and exterminate clean air if there is nothing on the ground to otherwise blow around.
+They get paid to pollute.

 Atlanta is a hot mess of gas-powered blowers.
 Do you like gas powered blowers?
-Are you a leaf-hater (what is so ugly about leaves?)?
+Are you a leaf-hater nazi?
+What is so ugly about leaves any way?
 Would you consider paying your yard service to do something else?
-Tidying up leaves with an electric blower or a ________ rake?
-Would you consider asking your yard service to aim and fire their cancer-causing machines less?
+Perhaps tidying up the leaves with an electric blower or a ________ rake?
+Would you consider asking your yard service to aim and fire their cancer-causing machines less often?
 Once a month?
 Twice a season?

-Recently, the International School near our home had leaves hastily blown by three militant-looking leaf-haters.
-The bank from which the leaves were murdered is one that is never walked on, used or otherwise noticed by anyone.
+Recently, the International School near our home had leaves hastily blown by three leaf-haters.
+The bank from which the leaves were expelled is one that is never walked on, used or otherwise noticed by anyone.
 Inconspicuous nothingness.

 Are you a leaf-hater?
 Do you think leaves should die a slow, painful death in a cloud of benzene and formaldehyde and harm children and humans along the way?
 Do you prefer leaves "over there" but not "here"?

 I can get out of Atlanta and take a break at the beach and I am thankful for that.
-But the bugs and other natural habitats are left to die by leaf-hater genocide and/or feel naked and homeless with no one to advocate for them.
+But bugs, spiders and other natural habitats are left to die by leaf-hater genocide and/or feel naked and homeless with no one to advocate for them.

 Is that fair?